aws-samples/sagemaker-ssh-helper/README.md

   2. Select the node, then Node actions > Start terminal session.

 Once connected to the container, you would want to switch to the root user with `sudo su -` command.

+C. Connecting with SSH and port forwarding:

+This method uses `sm-local-ssh-training connect` command and described in more details in the section [Forwarding TCP ports over SSH tunnel](README.md#port-forwarding).

 #### <a name="cli-commands"></a>Tip: Useful CLI commands